westmuse/program-committee/content/pc-materials/goals-values.md

 * Encourage dialog within the sessions
 * Provide tangible take-aways for attendees

-__Content should target one of the following:__
+**Content should target one of the following:**

 * Core curriculum, nuts and bolts, “101” sessions
 * Mid/advanced best practices and issues
 * Senior leadership and management issues

-__Additional Goals and Values for the Annual Meeting:__
+**Additional Goals and Values for the Annual Meeting:**

+* E﻿mphasis on WMA's 90th Anniversary in 2025
-* Celebrate sense of place, location of Annual Meeting
+* C﻿elebrate a sense of place, location of Annual Meeting
 * Acknowledge and respect cultures, nationalities, and profession
 * Embrace a sense of community within the profession
 * Be intellectually and financially accessible